-The scope of TeaologyCARE is to safeguard the millenary tradition of a trade entirely carried out by women, protect female labour, launch practical interventions to improve the life of those who live in rural areas and protect biodiversity.
+The mission of TeaologyCARE is to safeguard the ancient tradition of a trade almost entirely carried out by women, to protect female labor, to launch practical interventions to improve the life of those who live in rural areas and to protect biodiversity.

-Indeed, the scene of harvesting and processing tea is populated by female workers, whose small delicate hands skilfully pluck and process the leaves and new shoots that will be transformed into very high quality tea.
+The iconic scene of tea harvesting and processing is populated by female workers, whose small delicate hands skillfully pluck and process the leaves and new shoots that will be transformed into precious tea.

 Balangoda, the TEA region

 The Sri Lankan Ministry of Agricultural Development and Services reports that 80% of the population lives in rural areas and accounts for 95% of the country’s poor.
 The major part of them depends on farming for their livelihood.

 Moreover there are also many social and cultural problems related to alcohol abuse, ill-treatment of women and minors and poor hygiene.